TaniaDeveloper/TaniaMagro_T1A3/readme.md

 ### Develop a list of features that will be included in the application

-There are seven options to the from the Task List menu:
+There are seven options to select from the Task List menu:

 ![Menu](./docs/main_menu.png)

 **1. Create a List**

-### Project Plan
+## Project Plan

 ### Instructions to Access the Terminal Application
 #### System Requirements: